Unit 5: PINNs on Basic Models

 • Spectral bias.
 MLPs with smooth activations preferentially fit low frequencies first (Rahaman et al., 2019).
 The Gaussian initial bump in §5.5 — locally high curvature — is the slowest-converging feature of the loss.

 • Loss imbalance.
-With residual, IC, and BC contributing terms of very different magnitude, the optimiser zeroes the easiest one first.
+With residual, IC, and BC contributing terms of very different magnitude, the optimiser drives the easiest one to zero first.
 The PINN can land on a solution that satisfies the equation inside the domain but ignores the boundary, or fits the IC and the PDE while drifting at the BC.

 • Causal violation.
 A time-dependent PINN can fit the residual at every t simultaneously, including futures whose dependence on the IC hasn’t propagated forward.
 The result is locally consistent at each (x, t) point but globally inconsistent as a trajectory.